Zenithsiz/zbuild/GUIDE.md

 2. Full form

-   The full form allow you to fully specify everything, but you must put the commands within an inner `cmds` key.
+   The full form allow you to fully specify everything, but you must put the arguments of each command within an inner `args` key.

    ```
    exec:
-     cwd: "..."
+      - cwd: "..."
-     cmds:
-       - [bash, ...]
+        args: [bash, ...]
       - [cp, ...]
       - ...
    ```

 ## Aliases